Statistical inference in sparse high-dimensional additive models: Introduction

 All of these papers discuss only variable selection and/or optimal rates of convergence.
 None of them presents any asymptotic distribution results for the proposed estimators, which severely restricts their range of statistical application.
 In particular, there are no procedures in the current literature for the construction of valid confidence regions or tests of hypotheses in the high-dimensional sparse additive model.
 An asymptotic distribution theory for the Lasso estimator is complex because model choice is implicitly embedded in the construction of the estimator.
 For high-dimensional parametric models modifications for the Lasso estimator have been proposed that allow a complete asymptotic distribution theory.
 The method is to replace in the least-squares estimator each orthogonal projection of a covariate onto the other covariates with a projection of relaxed orthogonality (using the Lasso) and then to subtract an estimate of the resulting bias, which is constructed with Lasso estimates of the parameters.
-The result is a non-sparse estimator, and it has been called the desparsified Lasso for this reason.
+The result is a non-sparse estimator, and it has been called the debiased Lasso for this reason.
 Influential discussions of this method include \cite{BellCherHan} and \cite{BellCher}, \cite{ZhaZha}, \cite{GeeBueRitDez}, and \cite{JavMont}.
-We will use this method in the nonparametric context of additive models.
-Desparsification has also been used in nonparametrics in \cite{LKL} for the discussion of undersmoothing estimators in additive models.
-Their estimator of a component $f_1$ is based on fits of the model $f_1(x_1) + f_2(x_2,x_1) + ...+ f_q(x_q,x_1)$ with E$[f_k(X_k,x_1)]$ for all $x_1$.
-In our model we assume that error variables are homoscedastic.
-Things change in the case of heteroscedastic errors, as has been pointed out in \cite{Efro2} for fixed $q$.
+As said above, we will use this method in the nonparametric context of additive models.
+Debiasing has also been used in nonparametrics in \cite{LKL} for the discussion of undersmoothing estimators in additive models.
+Their estimator of a component $f_1$ is based on fits of the model $f_1(x_1) + f_2(x_2,x_1) + ...+ f_q(x_q,x_1)$ with $\mathbb{E}[f_k(X_k,x_1)]=0$ for all $x_1$.
+The paper \cite{MZ16} studies a high-dimensional linear regression model with group structure.
+The number and the size of groups is allowed to depend on $n$ which makes their model comparable to ours.
+However, they pursue a different goal (namely chi-squared type inference), while we are interested in the non-parametric problem of finding an estimator having comparable performance to an oracle estimator for which the other components are known.
+For this reason, the estimation procedures and the mathematical derivations differ considerably.
+The same is true of \cite{GeStu}, in which $\ell_2$ confidence sets for groups of variables are also constructed in high-dimensional regression and of \cite{StuGe}, in which confidence sets are proposed under general models of structured sparsity.
+It should be remarked that as in most of the papers cited we do not make any so-called beta-min assumption.
+Thus, arbitrarily small additive components are allowed.
+Furthermore, in our model we assume that error variables are homoscedastic.
+Things change in the case of heteroscedastic errors, as has been pointed out in \cite{Efro2} for fixed~$q$.